cirosantilli/china-dictatorship/taiwan.md

 Invading them means of course oppressing the people for a few decades until they are fully brainwashed and give up fighting.

-But this is working fine in Tibet and Xinjiang, which China actually controls, and thus it makes sense to make call part of China.
+But this is working fine in Tibet and Xinjiang, which China actually controls by force, and it actually makes sense to call them part of China.

 Someone once said: